dhairya0904/Fluffy/README.md

 * Start server using shell script
 * Move to directory generator and run *go run main.go*
 * It will generate data to given file
+* tail report and alert file to get data

 ### Improvements
-* Use docker conainer to daemonize the process instead of shell script
+* Use docker container to daemonize the process instead of shell script
 * Implement Notification service like SNS to send notifications to customers
 * Remove heavy dependencies on hpcloud/tail and logparse.
-Write custom solution instead of using these dependencies directly.
+Write a custom solution instead of using these dependencies directly.
 * Use some time-series internal db to serve the queries.
 Internal db can be used to store the events and query them efficiently.
-In certain time period this internal db can be flushed to disk, thus avoiding memory issues.
+In a certain time period this internal db can be flushed to disk, thus avoiding memory issues.
 * Better and clean CLI support.

 ### Scalable Solution